Peugeot 308 2025 review – finally a match for the Volkswagen Golf?

 The brakes have a similar problem, as the calibration of the regenerative and friction braking is very poor, with the initial tip-in point of the brake pedal never being where you left it.
 It makes the car jump on the brakes with too much vigour, or more worryingly, without enough bite every time you hit the pedal.
 Even with one consistent pedal application from high speeds, the braking force changes constantly, and sometimes requires you to chase the pedal as you’re coming to a complete stop.
 It’s not reassuring at low speeds, and feels quite problematic when driving faster.

-But there is a ray of light in the new 308.
-It's 20mm lower than the last model, and still has an inherently light chassis, but one that’s stiffer and more dimensionally stable than before.
+But there is a ray of light in the 308.
+It's 20mm lower than the last model and still has an inherently light chassis, but one that’s stiffer and more dimensionally stable than before.
 It all adds up to a strong base for what could be a brilliant new GTi.
 Yes, the plug-in hybrid PSE brand will be the only plausible high-performance 308 in Peugeot’s product plan, but if the previous 308 GTi by Peugeot Sport was anything to go by, a new generation with this car’s inherent chassis improvements paired to its brilliant design and interior could be a winner – if only Peugeot had the inclination to build it.

 The 308 doesn’t feel at all like a hot hatch; it is definitely a GT.
 Which is fine, it’s not fibbing.
-In many ways it’s an entirely pleasant car, and for buyers for whom a plug-in hybrid might fit their routine, it’s well worth a look.
+In many ways, it’s an entirely pleasant car, and for buyers for whom a plug-in hybrid might fit their routine, it’s well worth a look.
 But it’s not a driver’s car.

-Prices and rivals
+Price, specs and rivals